Decadent Chocolate Almond Torte Recipe

 • Add ¼ cup (30 g) confectioners’ sugar and 1 teaspoon vanilla extract.
 Continue to beat the whipped cream until fluffy and light.

-• Now place the third layer, more ganache, and finally, the fourth layer.
-Cover the top layer with sweetened whipping cream and garnish with chocolate curls, if desired.
+• Decorate: Cover the top with whipped cream and garnish with chocolate curls or sliced almonds, if desired.

-• Chill at least a couple of hours before serving.
+• Chill and serve: Refrigerate for at least 2 hours before serving.

 Notes

-To Make a Full-Size Cake: Double the recipe and use 9-inch pans instead of the mini 6-inch pans.
+• To Make a Full-Size Cake: Double the recipe and use two 9-inch pans.
+Adjust the baking time to 20–25 minutes.

 Nutrition